Q: What is LASIK?

 Q: Will I need drops after surgery?

 Yes, you'll need to put drops in immediately after surgery and for a few weeks afterwards.
 Initially these are antibiotic and steroid drops.
 Later on you may need to use lubricant moisturising eye drops for a few months after surgery.
 Lubricant drops help prevent dryness particularly if you use computers a lot.

 Q: Is there anything I shouldn't do after surgery?

-It is important not to rub your eyes in the week or so after surgery.
+It is important not to rub your eyes in the week after surgery.
 Also, don't splash tap water directly into your eyes or get shower water into them.
-You should also not go swimming for 2-3weeks after surgery.
+Shower with your eyes shut.
+You should also not go swimming for 2 after surgery.